astrobl1904/docker-library/docs/php-dev/README-short.txt

-PHP is a popular general-purpose scripting language that is especially suited to web development.
+PHP general-purpose scripting language with XDebug module for web development (based on CentOS).